 In the skills section of your resume, you must include the relevant skills.
 You must include the skills that are related to the job title and that suits the requirement of the company.
 For highlighting your skills properly in the resume, you must know whether soft and hard skills are tangible or intangible.
 If you are aware of this, you will be able to decide how to highlight your skills properly in front of the employer.

-For instance, your resume is enough for highlighting the hard skill because it is tangible and your certificates, marks, qualifications are enough to prove it.
+For instance, your resume is enough for highlighting the hard skill because it is tangible and your certificates, marks, and qualifications are enough to prove it.
 But for highlighting the soft skills that you have mentioned in your resume, you have to make sure that the employer judges them by noticing your personality.

-Mention both the skills in the cover letter.
+Mention both skills in the cover letter.
 It also allows you to put light on your relevant skills.
 Your qualification says it all about the tangible skills you possess.
 For soft skills, use examples from experience and demonstrate them.
 Don’t just mention that you have certain soft or personal skills but give a brief description of them.
 Support them with suitable examples from a past incident where your soft skills had proven to be valuable.

 You must be aware of what soft skills and hard skills are so that you can present them in a better way during the interview.
 You can share your qualification details to show the hard skills you possess.
-You can emphasize your physical skills by being elaborative about your training, experience and sharing a portfolio and for discussing soft skills, you can use Star Interview Response Technique.
+You can emphasize your physical skills by being elaborative about your training, and experience and sharing a portfolio, and for discussing soft skills, you can use Star Interview Response Technique.
 This will help you in highlighting multiple soft skills.
 For this, you can support your answer with any relevant example and put light on the skills that you applied in the particular situation.
-You can also put light on the soft skills by speaking clearly while maintaining eye contact with the employer, being punctual and honest etc.
+You can also put light on the soft skills by speaking clearly while maintaining eye contact with the employer, being punctual and honest, etc.

 Hard and soft skills are an important part of your personality and career.
 If you know what soft skills are, you will be able to incorporate them into your personality in a better way.
 You know whether hard skills are tangible or intangible to make a clear distinction between the two skills.
-For instance, if you come across a question, “is typing a soft skill” and you know that you can measure your typing skill still you will not be able to provide the right answer to this question if you are not aware of the concept of soft skill.
+For instance, if you come across the question, “is typing a soft skill” and you know that you can measure your typing skill still you will not be able to provide the right answer to this question if you are not aware of the concept of soft skill.
 Hence, you must know both these skills.
 You must know the requirements of the job title so that you can develop and improve the related skills.
 A good employee should have a mixture of both skills.